audreylim/go-presenter/README.md

 - Some bullet points

-& This is a presenter note that does not appear on the main window.
+& This is a Presenter note that does not appear on the main window.

 & This is a second paragraph.
 ```